electricputty/FL401-data-schema/README.md

 2. Where the paper version refers to `you` or `your` the schema uses `applicant` - for example `Your date of birth` is referenced as `applicantDateOfBirth`
 2. All element names are expressed in camel case (e.g. lowercase initial letter with capital letters at the start of each subsequent word)
 3. In most cases 'short words' have been removed (e.g. &, and, or) except where these help with readibility
+4. Where a property has an 'other' option, an additonal property exists in the schema to store the 'other' value - this shares the name of the original with the suffix Other.
+For example: `applicantGender` and `applicantGenderOther`

 ## Structure